Interdisciplinary Studies: Arts and Humanities (BA)

 1. A total of 39 credits are required, exclusive of general education courses; 30 of these credits must be upper-division.

-2. At least 12 credits of upper-division courses must be in a single discipline.
+2. 15-18 credits must be in a single discipline and at least 12 of these must be upper-division.
 No more than 18 credits may be taken in any one area.

 3. Students choose a primary area of concentration and develop a plan of study in consultation with the program director.